luisflr/todo-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0.

-If you want to test this project, you can go to this url: https://todo-angular-43e05.web.app/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.